 3. Optimize for Keywords but Avoid Keyword Stuffing

 While it's crucial to include relevant keywords, don't overdo it.
 An ATS can detect keyword stuffing, and it may lead to your resume being flagged.
-Sprinkle the relevant keywords naturally within your experience, education, and skills sections, reflecting your true qualifications.
+Sprinkle the right keywords naturally within your experience, education, and skills sections, reflecting your true qualifications.

-4. Include Relevant Sections
+4. Include Relevant Resume Sections

 5. Use a Professional Filename